NishanthGit3/ps-resources/README.md

 # PS-Resources
 Note: This is a work in progress project, with very little contributors.
-If you're willing to contribute, feel free to submit a PR.
+If you're willing to contribute, feel free to submit a pull request.

 ## Skills:
 - [Analog Electronics](#analog-electronics-levels)